codacy/codacy-codenarc/src/main/resources/docs/description/StatelessClass.md

 Note that you can use the standard rule properties, such as `applyToClassNames`, `doNotApplyToFileNames` and `applyToFilesMatching` to only apply this rule to a subset of all classes/files.
-These rule properties are described in zzz./codenarc-configuring-rules.htm
+These rule properties are described in zzz./codenarc-configuring-rules.html\#standard-properties-for-configuring-rules}
+Standard Properties for Configuring Rulesyy.